How does cooperation work elsewhere?

 ROCK FALLS – As part of my reporting on the mayoral race in Rock Falls, I asked the candidates their views on cooperation between the Twin Cities of Sterling and Rock Falls.

 In Tuesday’s race, two-term Mayor David Blanton is being challenged by City Clerk Bill Wescott.

-I thought it would be important to get a third-party perspective on the issue and find out how cooperation between sister cities works elsewhere.
+I thought it would be important to get a third-party perspective on the issue and find out how cooperation between twin cities works elsewhere.
 So I called Greg Himelick, president of the Illinois Valley Area Chamber of Commerce, which serves the LaSalle-Peru region.